unstaple/ecommerce-api/README.md

 # E-Commerce API Project
+## See README.th.md for Thai language

-This project is a RESTful API implementation for an e-commerce system, developed to meet specific requirements regarding security, scalability, and code quality.
+This project is a RESTful API implementation for an e-commerce system, developed to learn web development, API design, and to pass the class.

 ## Requirements that the project met